mattermost/mattermost/doc/help/Account-Settings.md

 #### Send Messages on Ctrl+Enter
 If enabled, press **Enter** to insert a new line and **Ctrl + Enter** posts the message.
 If disabled, **Shift + Enter** inserts a new line and **Enter** posts the message.

+#### Preview pre-release features
+Turn on preview features to view them early, ahead of their official release:
+- **Show markdown preview option in message input box:** Turning this on will show a "Preview" option when typing in the text input box.
+Pressing "Preview" shows what the Markdown formatting in the message looks like before the message is sent.
+- **Show preview snippet of links below message:** Turning this on will show a preview snippet posted below links from select websites.